plamb/pg_contrivance/README.md

 Initially Contrivance steals/copies and liberally imitates concepts from [Moebius](https://github.com/robconery/moebius), particularly the Moebius.Runner and bulk-insert code (thanks [John Atten](https://github.com/xivSolutions)).
 If it wasn't for Rob's (both [Conery](https://github.com/robconery) and [Sullivan](https://github.com/datachomp)) and [Johnny Winn](https://github.com/nurugger07) I would have never even thought about pursing my own thoughts of how I wanted a library to work or even started to code it.
 Their "I can do anything" attitude is quite infectious.

 ## Warning/Versions
 This is experimental and highly dependent on [postgrex](https://github.com/ericmj/postgrex).
-Right now we are using Postgrex v0.10.0 but as functionality evolves changes there, it may cause breaking changes here.
+Right now I'm using Postgrex v0.11-dev but as functionality evolves and changes there, it may cause breaking changes here.
 As time goes on, I will try to keep a feature matrix of what versions work with what version of Postgrex.

 I thought a lot about using the Erlang Postgresql driver [epsql](https://github.com/epgsql/epgsql) but decided that almost everyone working on a Elixir application would already be using Postgrex with Ecto or Moebius and another dependency was not worth it.